 Kerry Hotel: For more remarkable Hong Kong views, head to Kerry Hotel located in Hung Hom Bay for an infinity pool overlooking Victoria Harbour towards North Point.
 A day pass to the pool also gives you access to the hotel facilities including sauna, jacuzzi and steam rooms.

 Kerry Hotel: 38號 Hung Luen Rd, Hung Hom Bay, Hong Kong

 Club Siena: Fancy getting out of the city?
 Located a 30-minute ferry away from the city centre, this massive outdoor pool pleases the masses (especially those with kids!).
 Providing a 5-star tropical resort feel, the pool features an infinity edge overlooking the South China Sea as well as a poolside kiosk serving delish drinks.

 If you are looking to escape the hustle and bustle of Hong Kong and reacquaint with nature, we suggest getting out of town and heading to the beautiful Clear Water Bay.
 Featuring 2 beaches with pristine sand and sparkling water just screaming to be swum in, this picture-perfect spot will have you feeling like you are in a tropical paradise.
 One of the lesser-visited beaches, this trip is perfect for something a little off the grid.
 Get there by taking the MTR to Diamond Hill, exit C2, then take bus 91 to Clearwater Bay.

 Alternative beaches to visit include Shek O Beach, Turtle Beach Cove and Repulse Bay Beach.

 Or how about the Hong Kong International Races?
-Experience the electric atmosphere of the prestigious Hong Kong Horse Races with our packages starting from $2,495AUD.
+Experience the electric atmosphere of the prestigious Hong Kong Horse Races.